odiiganaa/PortfolioProjects/README.md

 ## Data Science Job Salaries

-I used also MS Excel to do a data exploration.
-Then I cleaned the data and visualized it in MS Excel and in Tableau.
+The dataset is from Kaggle and I used also here MS Excel to do a data exploration.
+Then I visualized it in MS Excel and in Tableau.

 Link to: https://public.tableau.com/views/DataScienceJobSalaries_16584208900070/Dashboard2?:language=de-DE&:display_count=n&:origin=viz_share_link